bangjur/simple-chat-app/README.md

 - Notifications when users join or leave
 - Different styling for your own messages vs others' messages

+## Security Improvements

+The application implements several security best practices:

+- **Environment-based Secret Key**: The Flask `SECRET_KEY` is loaded from environment variables, not hardcoded.
+- **CORS Restriction**: (Optional) You can restrict allowed origins for Socket.IO using the `ALLOWED_ORIGINS` environment variable.
+- **Security Headers**: HTTP security headers are set for every response, including:
+  - `Content-Security-Policy`
+  - `X-Frame-Options`
+  - `X-Content-Type-Options`
+  - `Referrer-Policy`
+- **Username Validation**: Usernames are validated for length, allowed characters, and reserved words.
+- **Message Validation & Sanitization**: Messages are validated for length and sanitized (HTML-escaped) to prevent XSS.
+- **Rate Limiting**: Each user is limited to a configurable number of messages per time window to prevent spam/DoS.
+- **Session Timeout**: Inactive users are automatically removed after a configurable timeout.
+- **User Limit**: The number of concurrent users is limited to prevent resource exhaustion.
+- **Error Handling**: Custom error handlers for 404 and 500 responses.
+- **Health Check Endpoint**: `/health` endpoint for AWS App Runner monitoring.

+**Note:**
+- There is currently **no session management or database**.
+All user and message data is stored in memory only.
+- **When the app restarts, all users must reconnect and all chat history is lost.**
+- **No chat history is available** after a restart or refresh.

 ## Requirements

 - Python 3.7+